Please provide your zip code to see plans in your area.

-Section 1332 of the ACA allows states to be innovative in their approach to health care reform by obtaining 1332 waivers from the federal government.
-States can propose unique, state-specific solutions – which can include fairly substantial changes in terms of how the ACA is implemented in the state – as long as consumer protections are maintained, people don’t lose coverage, and the federal government doesn’t have to spend any more than they would have without the state’s innovation.
+Section 1332 of the ACA allows states to be innovative in their approach to healthcare reform by obtaining 1332 waivers from the federal government.
+States can propose unique, state-specific solutions – which can include fairly substantial changes in terms of how the Affordable Care Act is implemented in the state – as long as consumer protections are maintained, people don’t lose coverage, and the federal government doesn’t have to spend any more than they would have without the state’s innovation.

 CMS has a web page where you can see details about the states that have submitted 1332 waivers, and the status of those proposals.
-As of November 2017, waivers have been approved for Alaska, Hawaii, Minnesota, and Oregon.
-Several other states have submitted waivers — some have since withdrawn them, while others are still pending CMS approval.
+As of late 2022, waivers have been approved for 19 states, mostly for reinsurance programs:

 Most of the 1332 waivers that states have submitted thus far have been to implement reinsurance programs to stabilize states’ individual markets.
 Reinsurance reduces premiums, which means premium subsidies are smaller.
 The states that have created reinsurance programs have used the 1332 waivers in order to recapture the money that the federal government would otherwise have saved as a result of smaller premium subsidies.
 The states then get to use this “pass-through” funding to cover most of the cost of the reinsurance program.
 Without a 1332 waiver, the federal government would simply keep the savings.